-The report should provide a brief history/background information of all the schemes involved prior to the amalgamation, which should include at least the following information:
+The report should provide brief history/background information of all the amalgamating parties involved, which should include at least the following information:

-- Name, type and registration date of the medical scheme(s). - In the case of restricted medical schemes, the name of any participating employer groups. - Name of administrator and managed care providers, including an organogram of the administrator/managed care providers and its related parties. - Disclosure of any interests that any board of trustee member may have in any of the parties mentioned above. - Names and relationships of all related parties to the scheme, as well as the details of services delivered by these related parties to the medical scheme.
-The provision of an organogram might be necessary. - Details regarding any penalties as well as the termination process of any current contracts. - Developments within the schemes over the past few years (e.g. previous amalgamations). - Summary of the membership profile per option, for example: - Number of members. - Number of beneficiaries. - Average age of beneficiaries. - Pensioner ratio (65+ years). - Number of chronic patients. - Family size. - Membership mix on different income bands. - A brief description of the current benefit options. - A summary of the financial position of the schemes, including reserve levels before and after amalgamation at a scheme and member level. - A full list of guarantees that the scheme has in place.
+- Name, type and registration date of the medical scheme(s); - In the case of restricted medical schemes, the details of any participating employer groups, profession or industry; - Name of administrator and accredited managed healthcare providers, including an organogram of the administrator/managed healthcare providers and its related parties; - Disclosure of any interests that any board of trustee member may have in any of the parties mentioned above: - Names and relationships of all related parties to the scheme, as well as the details of services delivered by these related parties to the medical scheme.
+The provision of an organogram might be necessary; - Details regarding any penalties as well as the termination process of any current contracts; - Developments within the schemes over the past few years (e.g. previous amalgamations); - Summary of the membership profile per option, for example: - Ø Number of members; - Ø Number of beneficiaries: - Ø Average age of beneficiaries; - Ø Pensioner ratio (65+ years); - Ø Number of chronic patients; - Ø Family size; and - Ø Racial classification. - Membership mix on different income bands; - A brief description of the current benefit options; - A summary of the financial position of the schemes, including reserve levels before and after amalgamation at a scheme and member level; and - A full list of guarantees that the scheme has in place.